kiranshashiny/ESP32_CAM_Challenges/README.md

 It only works with the 2.4 Ghz.
 I used JioFiber-24 and _EXT

 ![image](https://github.com/kiranshashiny/ESP32_CAM_Challenges/assets/14288989/769f3440-787b-4b3e-b436-d408df8b9668)

+First, just check that the power supply is good, Connect a 5v and GND to the **bare** ESP32CAM, a small blip of flash light will / should be seen.
+This indicates that the power supply is good.

 During Arduino IDE Upload : Press the on-board RST button on the back side to start uploading -or else it wont work.
+If the connections are right, the onboard large LED will light up for just a flash.
+If it does not - then it's a problem - fix it first.

 After uploading - disconnect the GND to GPIO pin, and watch the Serial Monitor for messages.